ruuda/blog/posts/musium.md

 that generates Rust bindings for SQL queries, and the frontend is written in PureScript using my own html builder library.
-I like polishing it:
-the seek bar is not just a line, it renders a waveform, and the UI is animated throughout.
+I take joy in getting the details right: the seek bar is not just a line, it renders a waveform, and the UI is animated throughout.
 Musium tracks fairly elaborate statistics about playcounts, so it can surface interesting music at the right time, and I developed [a new shuffling algorithm][shuffle] for it.
+Not only is it a lot of fun to build,
 Musium does _exactly_ what I want it to do, and that’s very satisfying.
-This is its story.
+As an entry for the [Lobsters blog carnival][carnival], this is its story.

 [carnival]: https://lobste.rs/s/0nstyk/join_lobsters_blog_carnival
 [claxon]:   https://github.com/ruuda/claxon